-Does Advertising Improve Access to Capital for Small Businesses?
+Does General Solicitation Improve Access to Capital for Small Businesses?
 Evidence from the JOBS Act

 55 Pages Posted: 23 Jun 2020 Last revised: 8 Oct 2021

 We examine whether Title II of the JOBS Act increases small firms’ access to capital.
 Under Title II, firms can sell private placement securities to the public via general solicitation (GS) or privately (non-GS).
-We find that firms that offer securities via general solicitation tend to be of lower quality.
-After accounting for selection, we find that general solicitation offerings are less likely to succeed, and they raise lower amounts of capital than other offerings.
-Moreover, general solicitation offerings incur substantial brokerage costs to verify that investors are accredited under the Act.
+We find that general solicitation offerings tend to be of lower quality than other offerings.
+After accounting for selection, such offerings are less likely to succeed, raise less capital than other offerings, and incur substantial brokerage costs to verify that investors are accredited under the Act.
 Our results imply the need to craft policies that induce better ways of signaling firm quality or more transparent approaches to reducing information asymmetry.

 Keywords: JOBS Act, Regulation, Equity Crowdfunding, Raising Capital, Private Placements, SME Financing, Entrepreneurial Finance

 JEL Classification: G24, G28, G32, G38, K22, L26